evanloshin/CarND-Unscented-Kalman-Filter-Project/README.md

+### *Note to reviewer:*

+ukf.cpp and other relevent source files are located in the `src` folder.
+NIS values are plotted in the Jupyter Notebook `NIS_Chart.ipynb` located in the current directory.

+___
+**Begin Udacity Readme**
 # Unscented Kalman Filter Project Starter Code
 Self-Driving Car Engineer Nanodegree Program

 In this project utilize an Unscented Kalman Filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
 Passing the project requires obtaining RMSE values that are lower that the tolerance outlined in the project rubric.

 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)